“Irreverence at Mass is not the problem. It’s the symptom of the problem.” – Fr. Dwight Longenecker

 Reverence = Deep respect for someone or something.

 Every Sunday at Mass I see a mix of parishioners worshiping.
 I say “mix” because we come from all walks of life.
 Some are rich and some poor, some are more educated and some less so, some are there alone and some are with their families, and a variety of ethnicities are represented too.
 I also see a mix of clothing choices.
-A few are dressed up in their Sunday best, most are dressed in rather drab everyday clothing, and some come in clothing more suited to playing video games with one’s friends or watching a game on television.
-I often see team jerseys, untucked shirts, yoga pants, bedhead hair, etc. And some regulars even look like tourists off the bus.
+A few are dressed up in their Sunday best, most are dressed in rather drab everyday clothing, and some come in clothing more suited to playing video games with one’s friends or watching a sporting event on television with a bowl of chips on one’s lap.
+I often see team jerseys, untucked shirts, yoga pants, bedhead hair, grown men in denim shorts, etc. And some regulars even look like tourists off the bus.
+(This is certainly far more common in the Novus Ordo Mass than the TLM, in my experience.)

 We now live in a slob culture.
 The way most Americans dress, whether it’s for school, work, or church is fundamentally slobbish.
-[Full disclosure: I too am a slob.]
-Look at old pictures and you will see men everywhere dressed in nice shirts, ties, shiny shoes, sport coats and slacks, or suits.
+[Full disclosure: I too am a slob.
+Even my dress up clothes are not all that nice.]
+Take a look at old pictures and you will see men everywhere dressed in nice shirts, ties, shiny shoes, sport coats and slacks, or suits.
 Consider the radical 1960’s.
 That was the time of throwing off convention.
 Right?
 Even then you see students so much better dressed than they are today.

 Or consider this image below from the Apollo Mission Control Center in 1972.
-Even as recent as this picture was taken I don’t see a single man without a tie.
+Even as recent as this picture was taken I don’t see a single man without a collared shirt and tie.
 That was routine then.

-I know I don’t need to show any pictures of how people today dress.
-Untucked t-shirts, shorts, and flip-flops are considered acceptable for many office jobs today, especially in the tech industry.
+I know I don’t need to show any pictures of how people dress today.
+Untucked t-shirts, shorts, and flip-flops are now considered acceptable for many office jobs, especially in the tech industry.
 Hawaiian shirts and baggy jeans are even considered appropriate for Evangelical pastors on Sunday morning.
 Tight and ripped pants, untied tennis shoes, and offensive t-shirt graphics are typical in many schools.
 I know you’ve seen it all many times.

 We take all this in stride.
-Most people would think it strange to make anything of it.
+Most people would even think it strange to make anything of it.
 In fact many would defend their slobbishness as not slobbishness at all.
-We have trouble making wise judgements.
+“What do you mean?!
+This is fine.”
+The truth is, we have trouble making wise judgements.
 We just can’t see it.
-The dignity of human beings is like the frog slowly dying in the pot of water that has very slowly come to a boil.
+The dignity of human beings has been like the frog slowly dying in the pot of water that has very slowly come to a boil.
+Our dignity is cooked.

-We are not only made in God’s image, we are also sons and daughters of the King.
-At Mass the King, our Lord and Savior, is truly before us, truly present.
+We are not only made in God’s image, again we are also sons and daughters of the King.
+At Mass the King, our Lord and Savior, is truly before us, truly present with us.
 We come to worship our God and King.
 We are subjects in the Kingdom of Heaven.
 We are Christ’s body.
 How should we behave?
 How should we dress?

 The real problem is, of course, not how we dress.
 To riff on the quote from Fr.
 Longenecker at the beginning of this post, our slobbishness is merely a symptom of the problem.
 If we Catholics dress like slobs at Mass, and if that is a symptom of a deeper problem, then what is that problem?

 Perhaps we need to ask ourselves if we really believe “this stuff.”
-Are we really fully Catholic if we say in our actions that we don’t believe some of the Church’s most fundamental, most basic beliefs?
-Do we believe we are made in God’s image?
+Are we really fully Catholic if we say in our actions that we don’t believe some of the Church’s most fundamental, most basic beliefs–like the basic anthropology that we are made in God’s image?
+Do we actually, truly believe we are made in God’s image?
 Do we believe we are God’s children?
 Do we believe we are now royalty through the saving work of Christ?
 Do we believe in the Real Presence of Christ in the Eucharist?